dont-fund-this/jam/.considerate.thirds/care.md

 (before any other swedish phrase). it isn't any wierder than ohio i suspect that paying back your warm debts for warmth is cleaner.
 [jag-skulle-vilja-hyra-en-bläckfisk-i-smutsiga-underkläder]

+are you sure it's not something like
+'kinds of behavior that work in a specialized environment can fail to work and in fact become harmful when used outside such an environment'